 Uber Success Timeline

 Uber’s Revenue Generation Model

 If you have ever travelled in a taxi, you might have paid the driver in cash at the end of your journey.
 The cash collected by each journey is the only source of revenue for a traditional cab company.
 Uber is no different.
 Neither does Uber have a different revenue model than the one mentioned above nor it has any other source of revenue as of now.
 But just imagine 1 million rides a day.
 It will help you calculate those big numbers that the company earns.
 Let’s dig a little deeper to understand Uber’s source of income.

-What has made them so successful is the fact that the revenue model is as unique as their business model.
+What is uber technologies fee and what has made them so successful is the fact that the revenue model is as unique as their business model.
 It can be explained as:

 Uber has not limited itself to a particular segment of cars or to a particular segment of people.
 There is Uber X, Uber Black for those who love to travel in a black car, Uber Taxi for those looking for cost-efficient solutions and Uber SUV for those who want luxury.

 Surge Pricing Technology